SaharTirosh/recipes-blog-server/README.md

 DB_DATABASE=recipes
 ```

-You can then start the server as usual:
+Then, start the server:

 ```
 npm run start
 ```

+The server will be listening on port 8080.
+You can access the API at `http://localhost:8080/api`.

 The server will now be connected to the database and you can use it to manage recipes.